NVQ CITY & GUILDS COURSES

 A full time course (School/College times) at our premises for students who prefer not to stay on at School.
 Free of Charge.

 A part time course at our premises.
 For general interest & pleasure, to increase your equine experience, or to help in your career.
-We can usually get funding so the course can be free or with a nominal charge.
+We can usually get significant funding so adults pay only a small fee, and there are bursaries for low-paid etc.

 Some under 16's may be eligible for fully-funded (ie free of charge) courses.
 This is limited to children who are not being funded by the Government to attend school, for example, home-educated students etc